 Dr. Schwind has her Doctorate of Health Science in Rehabilitation Sciences from Drexel University and completed an internshjp at the American Occupational Therapy Association (AOTA) where she was able to present information about the role of occupational therapy in transition at the National Education Association.
 Her dissertation was research focusing on transition skills with an emphasis on the importance of developing job skills and work behaviors in the elementary school years. https://vimeo.com/161837834

 She has co-authored articles with Judith Schoonover about adapting art tools to ensure all children can participate in the art room regardless of their abilities.
 She has received two grants from the Loudoun Education Foundation, one related to this art tool adaptation project.
+She was featured on a live webinar with Lesson Pix featuring the art tool adaptations.
 And she has published an article about using routines in the school community to develop work behaviors and job skills.
-She is in the process of co-authoring a chapter in an occupational therapy reference book about school based practice and was interviewed for another book regarding developing transition skills in elementary school. http://community.cec.sped.org/darts/home
+She co-authored a chapter in an occupational therapy reference book about school based practice and life skills.
+She was interviewed for another book regarding developing transition skills in elementary school.

-She has presented at the Virginia Occupational Therapy Association Annual Conference, the Virginia Occupational Therapy School Symposium Conference and nationally at the AOTA National Conference.Click HERE if you woud like to get in touch with Mrs. Schwind .
+She has presented at the Virginia Occupational Therapy Association Annual Conference, the Virginia Occupational Therapy School Symposium Conference and nationally at the AOTA National Conference, the America Speech Language Hearing Association (ASHA) as well as the Assistive Technology Industry Association (ATIA).
+In 2021, Dr. Schwind recieved the Innovator of the Year Award from the National Board for Certification in Occupatinal Therapy for the transition program she developed at Cedar Lane.Click HERE if you woud like to get in touch with Dr. Schwind .